TheLabbingProject/django_analyses/docs/source/user_guide/queryset_processing/queryset_processing.rst

 .. role:: raw-html(raw)
     :format: html

-This section details the recommended preocedure for creating an interface to easily run some node in batch over a default or provided queryset of some data-representing model.
+This section details the recommended procedure for creating an interface to easily run some node in batch over a default or provided queryset of some data-representing model.